Udupi – The coastal paradise of Karnataka

 - Plastic is not allowed inside the forest, but you can take water bottles (you are going to need a lot of water on this trek).
 Just show the bottles to the person at the check point and he/she would put a sticker on it which you have to show again after returning.

 - Wear comfortable clothing and goos shoes for the trek.

-Kaup (aka Kapu) is one of the most picturesque beaches in Udupi with a lighthouse on it’s shore and is famous for it’s sunset views.
-When evening comes, a lot of people gather here to soak in the gorgeous sunset views.
-If you can brave the narrow spiral staircase that leads to the top of the light house, you can have a 360 degree view of the surrounding area.
+Kaup (aka Kapu) is the most picturesque beach in Udupi with a lighthouse on it’s shore and boasting of gorgeous sunset views.
+If you can brave the narrow spiral staircase that leads to the top of the light house, then you will be rewarded with 360 degree views of the coastline and the sea.
 Our driver who is a local informed us that after sunset when it starts getting dark, the light coming from the light house makes the place look even more dreamy.

 Kodi beach is still one of those few beaches which has not been commercialised yet and hence is pristine in every way.
-As very few people visit this place, you can easily spend hours here in complete tranquility.
-We visited this in the evening during sunset time and were quite blown away by it’s undefiled beauty.
-Not only the beach, but also the drive to the beach is quite pleasing with lot of greenery and the view of backwater at one side.
-As part of visiting Kodi beach, you can also visit the Delta point which is the meeting point of the river and sea.
+Even the drive to the beach is quite lovely with lot of greenery and view of the backwaters at one side.
+As very few people visit this place, it is an ideal place to spend hours in total seclusion.
+We visited this in the evening and loved watching the sunset in total serenity.
+As part of visiting Kodi beach, you can also visit the Delta point which is the meeting point of the river and the sea.

 Food items and toilet facilities are not available near the beach.